infinite-tree/research-trials/README.md

 # research-trials
-Research Trial Tools is a web-app for assigning plants rfid tags, looking up plants, and recording notes
+Research Trial Tools is a web-app for assigning plants tags,, locations, etc,  looking up plants, and recording notes